Pinay engineer kinilala sa Abu Dhabi

-Isang Pinay mechatronic robotic engineer ang nakatanggap ng pagkilala sa Abu Dhabi, United Arab Engineer.
+Isang Pinay mechatronic robotic engineer ang nakatanggap ng pagkilala sa Abu Dhabi, United Arab Emirates.

 Kinilala ng Eminent Awards 2023 ang Pinay na si Engr.
 Lilac Hosalla Schonberg na tumanggap ng pagkilala na ‘Aerospace Robotics STEM NASA Mechatronic Engineering Award’ dahil sa kanyang natatanging ambag sa space technology at mga innovative works.